 • Researchers analyzed 20 cohort studies.
 The most protective levels varied by gender and country.
 In the U.S., about one drink per day was most protective.
 However, in the U.K, it was almost twice that.
 The optimum rates for women were lower.11

-• Statisticians made a meta-analysis of 54 studies.
+• Statisticians made an MA of 54 studies.
 They explored the idea that “sick quitters” among non-drinkers exaggerates the longevity benefits of moderate drinking.
 Analysts found no support for the theory.12

-• Others meta-analyzed nine studies that examined the link between alcohol drinking and risk of all-cause death among patients with hypertension.
+• Others did an MA of nine studies that examined the link between drinking and risk of all-cause death among patients with high blood pressure.
 Low to moderate drinkers had a large drop in all-cause death.13

-•Researchers meta-analyzed eight studies of 16,351 patients with a history of cardiovascular disease.
+•Researchers did an MA of eight studies of 16,351 patients with a history of CVD.
 They found a J-shaped pattern.
-Specifically, the lowest risk of death among light and moderate drinkers.14
+The lowest risk of death among light and moderate drinkers.14

-• This meta-analysis was of all prior studies on alcohol and risk of all-cause death.
-There were systematic factors on that relationship.
+• This MA was of all prior studies on alcohol and risk of all-cause death.
+There were certain factors that effected that link.
 For example, older people get the greatest protective effect of drinking.
 But the overall beneficial effect of light to moderate drinking remained consistent.15

 • Doctors analyzed data from over 85,000 women.
 There was a lower risk of all-cause mortality among moderate drinkers.16

-• Canadian physicians prospectively studied a large cohort of middle-aged women.
+• Canadian doctors studied a large cohort of middle-aged women over time.
 Compared with abstainers, light and moderate drinkers had a markedly lower risk of all-cause death.17

-• Researchers followed a cohort of 6,917 women aged 50-59 living in Sweden for nine years.
-The researchers concluded that abstaining was a risk factor for all-cause mortality.18
+• Researchers followed for nine years a cohort of 6,917 women aged 50-59 living in Sweden.
+The researchers found that abstaining was a risk factor for all-cause death.18

-• Epidemiologists followed for a mean of eight years 116,186 postmenopausal women.
+• Scholars followed for a mean of eight years 116,186 middle-aged women.
 In comparison to lifetime abstention from alcohol, moderate drinkers had a lower risk of all-cause mortality.19

-• MDs examined alcohol and all-cause mortality in 26,399 women.
+• Doctors examined alcohol and all-cause death in 26,399 women.
 They followed them for a mean of 12.2 years.
-In addition, they adjusted for possible confounders.
+They also adjusted for possible confounders.
 Drinking and all-cause mortality formed J-shaped pattern.20

 • Swedish investigators tracked a cohort of 47,921 women aged 30-49 for 13 years.
 In comparison to abstainers, light and moderate drinkers had a large reduction in risk of all-cause mortality.21